-- b) At a minimum the following trees shall be preserved: - 26" diameter oak adjacent to the Brenneman property at 4 Mishawaum Street - 24" diameter oak and a 30" diameter oak adjacent to the Brenneman property at 7 Naumkeag Street - 28" diameter ash adjacent to the Hickey property at 3 Narragansett Street - 15 of the 26 black walnut trees ranging in size from 8" to 20" diameter as shown in green on the Black Walnut Preservation Plan prepared by Coneco Engineering. - c) Prior to site construction, the applicant shall post a bond with the Town in the amount of \$169,500 which is equal to the estimated replacement cost (\$250 per 3" caliper tree) of all of the above specified oak, ash and black walnut trees.
-The bond shall be in a form acceptable to the Board and the Medway Treasurer and may include a cash deposit, a tri-party agreement, or an insurance bond.
-Letters of credit are not permitted. - If any of the above noted trees are removed or damaged during construction, the d) applicant shall be responsible for tree restoration by replacing the removed or damaged trees with nursery grade trees on a one (1) square inch per two (2) square inch replacement basis within (1) year after the tree removal or damage has occurred.
-The one (1) square inch per two (2) square inch replacement amount is calculated by squaring 1/2 the established diameter of each tree that is removed or damaged and multiplying that amount by 3.14 to determine its trunk area (tree radius squared x pi rounded to 3.14).
+At a minimum the following trees along the eastern boundary area of the site shall be preserved:

+- · 26" oak near Mishawaum - · 24" oak and a 30" oak adjacent to the Brenneman property at 7 Naumkeag - 28" ash adjacent to the Hickey property at 3 Narragansett

+If any of the above noted four trees are removed or damaged during construction, the applicant shall be responsible for tree restoration by replacing the removed or damaged trees with nursery grade trees on a one (1) square inch per two (2) square inch replacement basis within (1) year after the tree removal or damage has occurred.
+The one (1) square inch per two (2) square inch replacement amount is calculated by squaring 1/2 the established diameter of each tree that is removed or damaged and multiplying by 3.14 to determine its trunk area (tree radius squared x pi rounded to 3.14).
 The resulting figure is halved and that square inch total is the amount of required square inches of the replacement tree(s).
-A 3" caliper tree equals seven (7) sq. ft.
 The location of the replacement trees shall be recommended by the applicant and approved by the Planning and Economic Development Board and Tree Warden and may be located off site of the subject premises including on adjacent properties.
 The restoration shall be verified by the Tree Warden as being fully and skillfully performed.
-The species of replacement tree(s) shall be reviewed and approved by the Tree Warden, or otherwise will be consistent with the species of the removed tree(s). - e) In lieu of tree planting, the applicant may make a contribution to the Medway Tree Fund in an amount to be determined by the Board upon consultation with the Medway Tree Warden and based on wholesale pricing for 3 inch caliper trees from a reputable area landscape supplier. - 13.
-Landscape Buffer Area Pursuant to Condition #1 regarding plan revisions, the landscaping plan for the buffer area along the eastern boundary of the site shall include the plantings depicted in the supplemental landscape design and notes prepared by CHA Associates submitted on 3/17/16.
-Within two years after the landscape installation in this area, the Board or its agents shall review and determine if the landscape plantings provide suitable buffering for the adjacent neighbors.
-At the Board's initiation, the Board may act to reasonably amend the special permit to require the applicant to install further landscaping in this area to the Board's satisfaction.
+The species of replacement tree(s) shall be reviewed and approved by the Tree Warden, or otherwise will be consistent with the species of the removed tree(s).